-Building stronger communities and futures
+Building stronger communities

-LiUNA (Labourers' International Union of North America) members across Canada enjoy many benefits and standards on the job every day, including great wages, healthcare benefits, set working hours, breaks, health and safety regulations, overtime pay, and lots more.
+LiUNA (Labourers' International Union of North America) members across Canada enjoy many benefits and standards on the job every day, including great wages, healthcare benefits, set working hours, breaks, health and safety regulations, overtime pay, and much more.

 We Are Local 1059